gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 It is a modular system, that reflects in the pricing too.
 Priced per module in a bit convoluted way.

-What is notable that Harness tries to address day-2 operations as well with modules to track cloud costs and handling feature flags.
+It is notable that Harness also tries to address day-2 operations with modules to track cloud costs and handling feature flags.

 #### plural.sh